supercam19/SMAPI-Profile-Manager/changlelog.md

 ### Fixes
  - Fix false error message appearing when reloading the window (#7)
+ - Fix white rectangle from appearing in the UI
  - Fix setup instructions in the README

 ## Update 1.1.0 (Dec 4, 2022)